kephas-software/kephas/src/Kephas.Configuration/README.md

 ﻿# Configuration

+## Introduction
+Provides infrastructure for application configuration.

+Typically used areas and classes/interfaces/services:
+* Configuration: `IConfiguration<TSettings>`.

 ## The `IConfiguration<TSettings>` service

 While the application configuration should be fine for most cases, when working very strictly component oriented it would be more appropriate to access a configuration targeted to that component, if possible injected through composition.
 This is possible through the `IConfiguration<TSettings>` [[shared application service|Application-Services]].

-* This service is itself an [[expando|Expando]] object, where values may be dynamically added.
+* This service is itself a [dynamic](https://www.nuget.org/packages/Kephas.Abstractions) object, where values may be dynamically added.
 * Provides the `Settings: TSettings` property, which returns the settings of the specified type.

-Example of usage:
+#### Example of usage

 ```C#